Fashionable

 c.
 1840

 This series shows children as dancers against a background of colored stylized clouds.
 It is listed as number 142 in Kuniyoshi by Basil William Robinson (Victoria and Albert Museum, London, 1961).
+Many, and possibly all, of these designs were also used in the series Children's Games.
 The prints are each about 14 by 10 inches (36 by 25 centimeters), a size known as ôban.
 I am grateful to Robert Pryor for assisting with this series. |

 |

-Title: The Heron Maiden (Sagi musume, さぎ娘) Description: Child dressed
+Subtitle: The Heron Maiden (Sagi musume, さぎ娘) Description: Child dressed

 as the Heron Maiden wearing a long-sleeved kimono with a black velvet obi and holding a large open umbrella |